skttl/konstrukt-documentation/actions/action-visibility.md

 #### **AddAction(IKonstruktAction action, Lambda actionConfig = null) : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**

 Adds the given action to the collection with the given visibility.
-See [Actions API documentation](actions.md) for more info.

 ````csharp
 // Example